Suzanne Césaire

 Suzanne Césaire (/seɪˈzɛər/; /fr/; née Roussi; 11 August 1915 – 16 May 1966) was a French writer, teacher, scholar, anti-colonial and feminist activist, and Surrealist.
 She co-founded the Martinique cultural journal Tropiques, of which she was also an editor, along with her husband, Aimé Césaire, and René Ménil, both of whom were notable French poets from Martinique.
+She died in 1966 at the age of 50 from brain cancer.

 Early life

 Césaire (née Roussi) was born in Poterie des Trois-Ilets on 11 August 1915 to Flore Roussi (née William), a school teacher, and Benoït Roussi, a sugar factory worker.

 She began her education at her local primary school in Rivière-Salée in Martinique (which still had the status of a French colonial territory at that time), before attending a girls' boarding-school in the capital, Fort-de-France.
 Having completed her secondary education, she went to study literature in Toulouse and then in Paris at the prestigious École normale supérieure from 1936-1938.